peytonrivers/Titanic-Logistic-Regression/README.md

 ---

 ## Dataset
-The dataset comes from the [Kaggle Titanic Competition](https://www.kaggle.com/c/titanic).
+The dataset comes from the [Titanic Dataset](https://www.kaggle.com/datasets/heptapod/titanic)

 ---